First 90 days B2B CMO [Guide]

 Your step-by-step Guide

-In this guide, I’m going to share with you 11 steps to take in the first 90 days of your cadence if you join a B2B company with a high ACV product as a new CMO.
+In this guide, I’m going to share with you 11 steps to take in the first 90 days of your B2B CMO job if you join a B2B company with a high ACV product.

 Let’s review the steps one by one.